Also known as: Cat scratch disease and Oculoglandular syndrome

 Note: Parinaud syndrome is a different disorder in which you are unable to look up.
 This can be caused by a brain tumor, and requires an immediate evaluation by your health care provider.

-Parinaud oculoglandular syndrome (POS) is caused by an infection by bacteria, virus, fungus, or a parasite.
+Parinaud oculoglandular syndrome (POS) is caused by an infection with bacteria, a virus, fungus, or parasite.

-The most common causes are cat-scratch disease and tularemia (rabbit fever).
+The most common causes are cat scratch disease and tularemia (rabbit fever).
 The bacteria that cause either condition can infect the eye.
-Either the bacteria can directly enter the eye (on a finger or other object), or air droplets that carry the bacteria can land on the eye.
+The bacteria can directly enter the eye (on a finger or other object), or air droplets that carry the bacteria can land on the eye.

-Other infectious diseases may spread this same way, or through the bloodstream to the eye.
+Other infectious diseases may spread the same way, or through the bloodstream to the eye.

 An examination shows:

 Blood tests will be done to check for infection.
-A white blood cell count may be high or low, depending on the cause of the infection.
+The white blood cell count may be high or low, depending on the cause of the infection.